adangert/JoustMania/DEVELOPMENT_README.md

-in order to develop for Joustmania there are two scripts that help
+In order to develop for Joustmania there are two scripts that help

 first cd into the Joustmania directory